UWCS/stardust/content/about/lan/_index.md

 #### Is there a limit on how many devices I can bring?

 While we don't have a hard limit on devices, we suggest that people are sensible about the devices they bring.
-If you're bringing a desktop, that should be plenty to bring with you.
-Outside of this, something like a laptop plus a console would be fine. ~~For obvious reasons, you can't bring an enterprise server to LAN.~~
+We would recommend *one* computer or console, plus a monitor, hence using two sockets.

+#### Can I bring an extension cord?

+Yes, but please only use it on the outlets on the walls of the room.
+DO NOT plug extension cords into the electrical leads coming down from the ceiling, as these are not designed to handle them, and doing so could lead to potential fire risk.
+These should provide more than enough plugs anyway.

 #### I still need help!